19 May Prototyping — the benefits, techniques and when to use

 Why do product teams need to master rapid prototyping?
 Leveraging a process in which a minimum viable product (MVP) is used to test a product idea is more complicated for enterprise Product Managers than it is for startup founders.
 But similar concepts involving iterative experiments and rapid prototyping can still be invaluable in larger companies.
 So says Nis Frome, adding that they can “marginalize user bias and inaccuracies” and help “evaluate and benchmark new product features iteratively”.

 When to prototype a digital product.
 Alex Fedorov lists several situations when prototypes can be used, including validating a concept, achieving executive buy-in and reaching a shared understanding.

 Prototyping the right way.
 Deciding to use prototypes is one thing, doing it right is another.
-First you should get comfortable with the types of prototype techniques that are available to you.
-You might use sketches, wireframes, interactive user interfaces or a high-fidelity prototypes (more on that later).
-The Pidoco team has given some examples of different scenarios which call for difference types of prototypes — internal communications, external feedback, requirements engineering and selling your ideas to decision-makers.
+First, you should get comfortable with the types of prototype techniques that are available to you.
+You might use sketches, wireframes, interactive user interfaces or high-fidelity prototypes (more on that later).
+The Pidoco team has given some examples of different scenarios which call for different types of prototypes — internal communications, external feedback, requirements engineering and selling your ideas to decision-makers.